brendanmetzger/diatom/README.md

 # Diatom

 This template framework is a quick starting point.
-The `kernal.php` file aims to be everything necessary to begin making a website.
+The `src/kernal.php` file aims to be everything necessary to begin making a website.
 There are additional classes to ensure that most goals can be met when it comes to authoring a content-based site.

 ## Requirements